bloominstituteoftechnology/web-sprint-challenge-advanced-react/README.md

 - Design the state of the app before opening your editor.
 You might need fewer pieces of state than you think!
 - Find the simplest data structure that describes effectively the state of the grid.
 - "Product" works hard designing the messages: we must reproduce them faithfully, down to the last comma.
-- If you start with Functional, don't switch to Class-Based until Functional is passing all tests (and viceversa).
+- If you start with Functional, don't switch to Class-Based until Functional is passing all its tests (and viceversa).
-- If the direction of the `y` axis surprises you, know that elements in HTML also have their origin of coordinates at their top-left corner.
+- If the direction of the `y` axis surprises you, know that elements in HTML also have their origin of coordinates on their top-left corner.